 By Britt Yenser

 There is so much hustle and bustle around the holiday season.
 While work can feel overwhelming around this time of year, our personal lives can feel like a lot, too.
-Maybe you have some extra thoughts occupying your brain like, "What do I get my friend who has everything?" or "How will I spend my limited holiday break time?"
-As a former English teacher, I think the answer to both of those questions is-- books!
+Maybe you have some extra thoughts occupying your brain like, “What do I get my friend who has everything?” or “How will I spend my limited holiday break time?”
+As a former English teacher, I think the answer to both of those questions is– books!
 Books are both a thoughtful gift, and a way to slow down and make the most of your down time.
-With that in mind, here are my top five book recommendations, based on what I've read this past year.
+With that in mind, here are my top five book recommendations, based on what I’ve read this past year.

 Mindset: The New Psychology of Success by Carol S. Dweck, Ph.D.